rubysattar/the-holistic-educator/README.md

 ## Planning Story

-Lorem ipsum dolor amet cloud bread letterpress squid actually, single-origin coffee williamsburg af poutine fingerstache austin semiotics paleo man braid vexillologist.
-Tumeric literally banjo pickled disrupt cold-pressed thundercats shoreditch try-hard health goth intelligentsia pop-up small batch skateboard farm-to-table.
-Meh tofu fam, direct trade tattooed stumptown etsy everyday carry activated charcoal.
-Neutra cornhole polaroid literally salvia, listicle tofu.
+After...

 ### User Stories

+- As a teacher, I want to be able to sign up.
+- As a teacher, I want to be able to sign in.
+- As a teacher, I want to be able to change password.
-- As a user I want to sign in/up
+- As a teacher, I want to be able to sign out.
+- As a teacher, I want to add to my student roster.
-- As a user I want to Create a new < resource >
+- As a teacher, I want to update individual students in my roster.
-- As a user I want to Read multiple < resources >
+- As a teacher, I want to delete individual students from my roster.

-- As a user I want to Read a single < resource >
+- As a teacher, I want to add notes on my check-ins with each student.
-- As a user I want to Update a < resource > I own
+- As a teacher, I want to see which students have had check-ins (notes added).
-- As a user I want to Delete a < resource > I own
+- As a teacher, I want to see which students have not had check-ins (no notes added).

 ### Technologies Used